Selected publications, conference papers, handouts etc

 arrowup Darwin CR (1809-1892)

-This "Evolution" art-work represents evolving thoughts of Charles Darwin, as reflected in the famous last paragraph of his Origin of Species (1859).
-It shows how Darwin gradually refashioned the now-famous last paragraph, using colours---magenta representing discarded early material, and blue representing the final material.
+This "Evolution" art-work represents evolving thoughts of Charles Darwin, as reflected in the now-famous last paragraph of his Origin of Species (1859).
+Using colours, it shows how Darwin gradually refashioned it over time---magenta representing discarded early material, and blue representing the final material.
 Thus we have a representation of what might be regarded as evolving text.

-I thought of the idea after reading Gavin de Beer's book Evolution by natural selection (1958), in which he mentions that the final paragraph took different forms in different drafts.
-The text sources are detailed in the published version.
+I thought of the idea after reading Gavin de Beer's book Evolution by natural selection (1958), in which he mentions that Darwin's final paragraph took different forms in different drafts.
+The text sources are detailed in both the preprint and the published version.
 It was typeset using the open-source system LaTeX.

 RWD Nickalls arrowup